 Sinkhole is located in a mountainous area, in a tropical forest.
 This area since ancient times is inhabited by Huastec people and most certainly the enormous hole in the ground is known for thousands of years.
 Not far from the sinkhole, across the valley, there have been found interesting rock paintings of the procession of warriors led by a young woman.

 First known attempt to investigate the sinkhole was taken by Texas cavers T.R.Evans, Charles Borland and Randy Sterns on December 27, 1966.
 In 1969 there was discovered the continuation of the cave up to the depth of 512 m.

 Back then the access to the sinkhole took several hours – this was exotic but hard experience.

-Now the times have changed – road almost reaches the sinkhole, walk takes only some 20 minutes.
+Now the times have changed – road almost reaches the sinkhole, the walk takes only some 20 minutes.
 The extreme and fascinating sights draw many tourists to this natural wonder.
-Sinkhole is used by many adventure tourists – many are rapelling down and some make BASE jumping inside this incredible hole.
+The sinkhole is used by many adventure tourists – many are rappelling down and some make BASE jumping inside this incredible hole.
 Once the bottom of the cave was reached even by a hot air balloon.

-The nearby Aquismón town has turned into small centre of tourism and numerous local people have found new source of income without leaving their home country.
+The nearby Aquismón town has turned into a small center of tourism and numerous local people have found a new source of income without leaving their home country.

 In recent years there have been introduced limitations.
 One of such limitations: the descent into the sinkhole is made only from one and the same spot.
-Descent should be made in the daytime so that birds are not disturbed.
+The descent should be made in the daytime so that birds are not disturbed.